RedisLabs/redislabs-docs/content/rv/concepts/clustering.md

 obtain the slot in which a key should reside.

-Even while employing multiple Redis processes, the use of a Redis Enterprise VPC cluster is nearly transparent to the application that uses it.
+Even while employing multiple Redis processes, the use of a Redis Cloud Pro cluster is nearly transparent to the application that uses it.
 The cluster is accessible via a single endpoint that automatically routes all operations to the relevant shards, without the complexity of a cluster-aware Redis client.
 This allows applications to benefit from using the cluster without performing any code changes, even if they were not designed to use it beforehand.

-When creating or editing a Redis database on Redis Enterprise VPC the system will automatically calculate the number of shards needed based on the database memory limit and required throughput.
+When creating or editing a Redis database on Redis Cloud Pro, the system will automatically calculate the number of shards needed based on the database memory limit and required throughput.

 ## Multi-Key Operations

-Operations on multiple keys in a sharded Redis Enterprise VPC cluster are supported with the following limitations:
+Operations on multiple keys in a sharded Redis Cloud Pro cluster are supported with the following limitations:

 1. **Multi-key commands:** Redis offers several commands that accept